Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Grafana Beyla: Auto-Instrumentation Without Touching Code

-Grafana Beyla solves a classic observability problem: instrumenting legacy or third-party apps.
-Instead of requiring code changes + SDK integration, Beyla observes syscalls via eBPF and generates OpenTelemetry traces automatically.
-For Go, Java, Python, Node, Rust — without touching the code.
+Grafana Beyla[1] solves a classic observability problem: how to instrument legacy or third-party apps without touching source code.
+Instead of requiring code changes plus SDK integration, Beyla observes syscalls via eBPF and automatically generates OpenTelemetry traces — for Go, Java, Python, Node, and Rust, without a single line added to the application.

 • Auto-instrumentation of HTTP/gRPC requests.

-• Generates OTel spans with service name, method, status, latency.
+• Generates OTel spans with service name, method, status code, and latency.

-• Exports OTLP to any backend (Tempo, Jaeger, Datadog).
+• Exports OTLP to any compatible backend (Tempo, Jaeger, Datadog).

-• Multi-language: works with compiled (Go, Rust) and interpreted (Python, Node).
+• Multi-language: compiled (Go, Rust) and interpreted (Python, Node).

 [Beyla eBPF agent]